International Reserves in Panama

 Source: International Monetary Fund and FocusEconomics calculations.

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices rose a seasonally-adjusted 0.52% in June over the previous month, contrasting May's 0.01% fall.
+Consumer prices rose 0.15% in September over the previous month, accelerating from August's 0.04% increase.